-At the level of quantum complexity theory, it is well known that the problem of finding the ground states of a quantum Hamiltonian is $\mathsf{QMA}$-complete \cite{2004quant.ph..6180K}.
-A natural question is whether this is still the case for supersymmetric Hamiltonians.
-A physical intuition on why this problem may remain hard is that the supersymmetric hard-core models typically exhibit frustration \cite{Huijse_2008}.
-On the other hand, supersymmetry is a rich and often very constraining structure.
-Similarly, a natural question is whether trace estimation, known to be $\mathsf{DQC1}$-hard \cite{shor2007estimating}, remains hard for matrices of the form $U=(-1)^{F}U_{S}$, with $U_{S}$ supersymmetric.
+An interesting question is whether the local Hamiltonian problem remains $\QMA$-hard for supersymmetric systems.
+A physical intuition on why this may be the case is that supersymmetric models can exhibit frustration \cite{Huijse_2008}.
+Since supersymmetric ground states are elements of cohomology we expect this to be relevant to the complexity of computing cohomology groups.
+Similarly, one may ask if trace estimation remains $\mathsf{DQC1}$-hard \cite{shor2007estimating} for matrices of the form $U=(-1)^{F}U_{S}$, with $U_{S}$ supersymmetric.
+If so, this would strongly suggest that the generalized Witten machine cannot be simulated classically and thus gives a quantum advantage.
 We hope to return to these questions in the future.

 We note that the robustness properties discussed above suggest the possibility that these may be exploited to design algorithms that are intrinsically robust under certain ``errors.''
 The crucial point here is that the supercharge $\cQ$ is not dictated by the environment but rather one is free to choose it.
 Then, given an error $\cE$ one wishes to protect against, the question is whether there is a choice of supercharge $\cQ$ and an operator $\Psi$ such that $\cE=\{\cQ,\Psi\}$.
-If so, and the $\cQ$-cohomology of unitary operators is nontrivial, this will lead to a family of quantum algorithms which are robust under these errors.
+If so, and the $\cQ$-cohomology of unitary operators is nontrivial, this would lead to a family of quantum algorithms which are robust under these errors.

-Interesting computational problems also arise in continuum supersymmetric quantum mechanical systems, including the calculation of the Morse index of functions and the Euler characteristic of manifolds \cite{Witten:1982im,Witten:1982df} (see also \cite{Hori:2003ic} for various applications of supersymmetric quantum mechanics).
-It would be interesting if the some of the ideas presented here could be applied to a discretized version of these systems. \\
+Interesting computational problems also arise in continuum supersymmetric quantum mechanical systems, including the calculation of the Morse index of a function and the Euler characteristic of a manifold \cite{Witten:1982im,Witten:1982df} (see also \cite{Hori:2003ic} for various applications of supersymmetric quantum mechanics).
+It would be interesting if some of the ideas presented here could be applied to a discretized version of these systems. \\

 Finally, we hope that our discussion brings the attention to the role of supersymmetry in quantum computation and quantum information more broadly, a subject much underexplored.

 \